 Turfgrass-Chinch bug

 Scouting and thresholds Chinch bugs are small, so are difficult to see unless you find a large population.
-The best places to look are where turf is damaged, good areas to look are on mounds, south-facing slopes, turf on the south side of buildings or any turf prone to drought stress.
+The best places to look are where turf is damaged, and also on mounds, south-facing slopes, turf on the south side of buildings or any turf prone to drought stress.

 Management-cultural control